Chia-Network/chia-network.github.io/collections/_posts/2019-07-17-bram-twit-tv-interview.en.md

 ---
 lang: en
 layout: post
-title:  "This Week in Tech interviews Bram Cohen about Chia, Libra and Trump"
+title:  "This Week in Tech interviews Bram Cohen about Chia, and Libra"
 date:   2019-07-17
 ---